yvettemuki/yvettemuki.github.io/_pages/about.md

 ---
-I'm a third-year PhD student in Computer Science at Purdue University, where I am a member of the [XR Lab](https://www.cs.purdue.edu/xrlab/), advised by [Voicu Popescu](https://www.cs.purdue.edu/homes/popescu/).
-I previously earned my Master’s degree in Computer Graphics Technology at Purdue, and my Bachelor's degree in Computer Science from Ocean University of China.
+I'm a PhD student in Computer Science at Purdue University, where I am a part of the [XR Lab](https://www.cs.purdue.edu/xrlab/), advised by [Voicu Popescu](https://www.cs.purdue.edu/homes/popescu/).
+I completed my Master’s degree in Computer Graphics Technology at Purdue and my Bachelor's degree in Computer Science at Ocean University of China.

-My research focuses on **Augmented, Virtual, and Mixed Reality (AR/VR/MR) and Computer Graphics**, particularly in immersive 3D visualization, haptic retargeting, cross-reality system.
-I aim to break the boundary between the virtual and real worlds, creating seamless experiences that bridge these environments.
+My research focuses on **XR (AR/VR/MR), Computer Graphics, and HCI**, with an emphasis on immersive 3D visualization, haptic retargeting, cross-reality systems, and LLM-based agent frameworks for XR.

 Outside of my research, I love playing badminton 🏸, exploring new destinations 🗺, and savoring great food 😋!